Gold Loan vs EMI Overdraft Facility

 Gold Loan with an EMI option

 A gold loan with an EMI option is a type of loan that you can take against your gold.
 In this option, you can repay the loan amount in easy EMIs (Equal Monthly Instalments).
-The tenure of the loan can range from months to years depending on the lender.
+The gold loan tenure tenure can range from months to years depending on the lender.
 The interest rates are usually lower compared to other types of loans as the gold is used as collateral.
+This option is ideal if you prefer a clear gold loan repayment plan that helps you manage your budget effectively.
 Some of the benefits of a gold loan with an EMI option are:

 1. Low-Interest rates: Since gold is kept as collateral, lenders offer lower interest rates compared to unsecured loans.
 This makes it an affordable option for those who require immediate cash.